hashsequence/Linux-Chat-App/README.md

 ## Summary

-cli-client and server chat application implemented in Go
+Simple cli-client and server in-memory chat application implemented in Go and grpc.

 ## Design Document